efrec/efrec/README.md

 - 👋 Hi, I’m @efrec
-- 👀 I’m interested in ... hobby gaming, IT automation, infrastructure as code.
+- 👀 I’m interested in ... hobby gaming, notetaking+pkm, devsecops, general IT.
-- 🌱 I’m currently learning ... taking CCNA courses.
+- 🌱 I’m currently learning ... verilog for no reason.
-- 💞️ I’m looking to collaborate on ... pwsh scripts that simplify life.
-- 📫 How to reach me ... reach out via DMs for email, etc.